orstavik/JoiEvents/docs/4c_EventFeedback/6_Pattern_SetFeedbackElement.md

    1. `feedbackElement`: an `HTMLElement` node that will be displayed.
 Often, this is a custom element/web component.
 EventSequence *does* not clone the `feedbackElement` argument.
    2. `timeToLive`: The `Number` of milliseconds that the visual `feedbackElement` will be kept alive in the DOM after the current EventSequence cycle has completed.
 If the `timeToLive` is so long that *two or more* `feedbackElement`s should be added to the DOM and visible *at the same time*, then the script calling `setImage(..)` should ensure that *two or more* different element objects are passed into the EventSequence.
 The

 2. The `.setImage(..)` function stores the `feedbackElement` as a variable in the composed event sif.
 The `feedbackElement` is kept for the current event cycle only, but can be overwritten by subsequent calls to `.setImage(..)`.
-The `feedbackElement` is displayed on screen using the BlindManDOM pattern.
+The `feedbackElement` is displayed on screen using the BlindManDom pattern.

 3. During the lifecycle of an EventSequence, the EventSequence function can add and update custom CSS variables on the `feedbackElement`'s `style` property.
 Examples of such CSS variables are:
    * `--mouse-client-x`, `--mouse-client-y`,